wellmadehq/writing/Ledes.md

 > E3 2015’s top head-scratcher so far: Why would Nintendo bring back their dormant Metroid franchise, a series known for fairly quiet, careful solo sci-fi exploration, with a multiplayer shooter that’s also a sports game?
 Good thing I had a half hour with the game’s producer to find out.

-# Dramatized statement of subject's importance
+# Dramatized subject's importance

-> For years, we’ve talked about finding the right woman — someone we can rides the waves of life with, who will stand by our side for better or for worse.
+> For years, we’ve talked about finding the right woman — someone we can ride the waves of life with, who will stand by our side for better or for worse.
 As a man, committing to The One is among the most important decisions we make in life; some may even argue it is the most important.

 # Big-time drama, anticlimax